-Peter Clark is the Interim Chief Executive Officer for AI2.
-He is also the Senior Research Manager for the Aristo team.
+Peter Clark is the Senior Research Manager for the Aristo team.
 His work focuses upon natural language processing, machine reasoning, and large knowledge bases, and the interplay between these three areas.
 He has received several awards including a AAAI Best Paper (1997), Boeing Associate Technical Fellowship (2004), and AAAI Senior Member (2014).
 He received his Ph.D. in Computer Science in 1991, and has researched these topics for 30 years with more than 80 refereed publications.

 What capabilities are required for an AI system to pass standard 4th Grade Science Tests?
 Previous work has examined the use of Markov Logic Networks (MLNs) to represent the requisite background knowledge and interpret test questions, but did not improve upon an information retrieval (IR) baseline.
 In this paper, we describe an alternative app.